martinzumarraga/PhotoDevelopment/README.md

 # PhotoDevelopment
-Web application in charge of managing the photos that the users upload to the cloud.
+Web application in charge of managing the photos that users upload to the app.

 Once registered on the app, the photos uploaded to the page can be seen by other users depending on the label that each photograph have:
 1. The photograph can be shown by all people who access the web.